Whether you use a combination or chronological resume, the following content areas may present some challenges or traps for you:

 To enhance your “sales” skills, you must:

-3. Talk about your strengths and accomplishments to friends, relatives, employment counselors — and yourself (through daily affirmations).
+- Talk about your strengths and accomplishments to friends, relatives, employment counsellors — and yourself (through daily affirmations).

-4. Add your strengths to your covering letter and resume.
+- Add your strengths to your cover letter and resume.

-TIP: Do not leave your strengths and accomplishments to the end of your resume where they may be overlooked.
+TIP: Do not leave your strengths and accomplishments to the end of your resume to be missed.

 © Wordscapes® (David Turner).
 All Rights Reserved.